-Prior to using any websites, tools, apps or other online platforms in the classroom, or recommending that pupils use these platforms at home, the class teacher always reviews and evaluates the resource.
-Class teachers ensure that any internet-derived materials are used in line with copyright law.
+Prior to using any websites, tools, apps or other online platforms in the classroom, or recommending that pupils use these platforms at home, the class teacher will review and evaluate the resource.
+Class teachers will ensure that any internet-derived materials are used in line with copyright law.

-Pupils are supervised when using online materials during lesson time - this supervision is suitable to their age and ability.
+Pupils will be supervised when using online materials during lesson time - this supervision is suitable to their age and ability.

-13. Use of smart technology
+Use of smart technology